Skip to main content

 After leaving Kentucky in 2009, Reed finished his high school teaching certification at Grand Valley State University in 2010 and was hired full-time to teach Latin at Brother Rice High School, a prestigious all-boys Catholic school in the metro-Detroit area, shortly after getting certified.
 He has been teaching a full load of classes there for the past 13 years and is proud to be a catholic educator.
 Most importantly, he values the chance to connect to students through the content area of Latin.
 Reed has also moderated an active chapter in JCL and has served as state chair for Michigan Junior Classical league for the past eight years.
 Reed is very thankful for the professors at Kentucky and his time as a Teaching Assistant which allowed him to fine-tune his skillset before entering the teaching field at the secondary level.”

-Matthew Edwards (German)
+Matthew Edwards (German Studies)

-Matthew Edwards has accepted a PhD opportunity at the University of Arizona in Tucson in Transcultural German Studies with funding for 4 years.
+Matthew has accepted a PhD opportunity at the University of Arizona in Tucson in Transcultural German Studies with funding for 4 years.

-Parks Mason (German)
+Parks Mason (German Studies)

-Parks Mason has committed to the PhD program at the University of Michigan and was awarded a Zvi Y. Gitelman fellowship in Judaic Studies.
+Parks has committed to the PhD program at the University of Michigan and was awarded a Zvi Y. Gitelman fellowship in Judaic Studies.